 In May I visited the Caribbean Island of Antigua and Barbuda and stayed at Verandah Resort.
 It was my first time in the Caribbean and my first time staying at an all-inclusive resort.

-Thankfully, my week in Antigua and Barbuda proved me that this is not the case.
+Thankfully, my week in Antigua and Barbuda proved to me that this does not have to be the case!.
 There are plenty of activities, attractions, excursions and things to do outside of the resorts and hotels in Antigua and it’s very possible to hire a car and drive around the island by yourself to see the best places to see in Antigua and the best places to visit in Antigua!

-Below I have detailed some of the best things to do in Antigua.
+Below I have detailed some of the best things to do in Antigua away from the resort.
 Some of them are activities you need to hire a car for and others can be arranged via your resort which is very helpful and easy!

 Each Sunday a few hundred people make their way to Shirley Heights lookout to drink rum punch, eat BBQ food, and have a dance to the local steel band music, followed by reggae and calypso, all whilst watching the sun go down into the mountains in front.